wagtail/wagtail/docs/extending/admin_views.md

 ```

 Here we are overriding three of the blocks defined in the base template: `titletag` (which sets the content of the HTML `<title>` tag), `extra_css` (which allows us to provide additional CSS styles specific to this page), and `content` (for the main content area of the page).
 We're also including the standard header bar component, and setting a title and icon.
 For a list of the recognized icon identifiers, see the [style guide](styleguide).

+Note: Moving inline styles to an external file helps improve security by aligning with Content Security Policy (CSP) standards.

 Revisiting `/admin/calendar/` will now show the calendar within the Wagtail admin page furniture.